Diuris secundiflora

-Diuris secundiflora, commonly known as the one-sided donkey orchid, is a poorly-known species of orchid that is endemic to New South Wales.
+Diuris secundiflora, commonly known as one-sided donkey orchid, is a poorly-known species of orchid that is endemic to New South Wales.
 It has a single grass-like leaf and up to eight yellow flowers that are sometimes spotted and are all arranged on one side of the flowering stem.

 Description

 Diuris secundiflora is a tuberous, perennial herb with a single leaf about 90 mm long, 3 mm wide and folded lengthwise.
 Between two and eight yellow flowers about 15 mm wide are borne on one side of a flowering stem about 500 mm tall.
 The dorsal sepal curves backwards, 8-10 mm long, about 6 mm wide and egg-shaped to spatula-shaped.
 The lateral sepals are linear, 30-40 mm long, about 1.5 mm wide and turned downwards.
 The petals spread widely or are more or less erect, egg-shaped, 6-7 mm long and about 5 mm wide on a dark reddish brown stalk 8-9 mm long.
 The labellum is about 6 mm long and has three lobes.
 The centre lobe is fan-shaped, 4 mm long and 6 mm wide with a central ridge.
 The side lobes are about 2 mm long and less than 1 mm wide.
 There are two thick callus ridges 2-3 mm long near the mid-line of the labellum.
 Flowering occurs in October and November.